Scripture Reference:![]()

 Way to Introduce the Story:

-If possible, arrange to bring a live bird or fish to class today.
-Let the children spend time looking at it and noticing all of the details about it.
+If possible, arrange to bring a live bird or fish today.
+Let the children look at it and notice all the details about it.
 Birds- feathers, beak, wings, wing-span, claws, nostrils, seeds that it eats . . .
 Fish- fins, shiny scales, gills, tail, eyes . . .
 “God created the beautiful sky and water on the second day.
 He created plants on the land and in the water on the third day.
-Today we are going to learn about the birds and fish that God created to fly in the sky and swim in the sea.
+Today we are going to learn about the birds and fish that God created to fly in the sky and swim in the sea.”

 top